By ship in the Sea of Cortez, by rail to the Copper Canyon

 Whatever it is that encouraged or compelled the Tarahumara to do as they have, they are certainly wonderful in the way Walt Whitman had in mind.

 Cruise West offers a series of seven-day cruises on the Sea of Cortez, each of which can be extended with a train excursion to the Copper Canyon.
 The cruises begin in Cabo San Lucas and head north along Baja's eastern shore.
 The next week is replete with stops in towns like Loreto and La Paz; kayaking, snorkeling, and exploring tiny islands; and whale-watching.
 At the end of the cruise, travelers can head to the Copper Canyon in vintage railcars.
-The cruise runs from $1,595 to $4,495 per person, double occupancy; the combined trip runs from $3,425 to $7,025.
 Other cruise lines that operate in the area include Linblad Expeditions and Clipper Cruises.
-For Cruise West, call (800) 888-9378, or contact your AAA travel agent at (800) 272-2155.
+For help planning your trip, visit your local AAA branch.

 This article was first published in September 2000.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.